toastjpg/quartz/content/index.md

 I enjoy learning cool things about software development, distributed systems, and system design.

-In my free time I like to explore the outdoors, play electric guitar, and doom scroll instagram reels (mostly this one).
+Aside from that, I also like to explore the outdoors, play electric guitar, and doom scroll reels (mostly this one).

 On this site, you can find:
 - [Experience](about/experience.md) or summary of what I've done.